sophattack/Image-Inpainting/data/README.md

 # Directory Containing Data

 Data will not be pushed to GitHub.
 We will maintain data each in our local repo.
 To start development, download the data from [here](http://web.mit.edu/torralba/www/indoor.html?fbclid=IwAR0_7QdqHvB-YT3R-ylltLE3F3Ob_tgQzPRpxi1xKNV7sYQx6cfsIuzSkXU) and save (untarred files) under "data/" dir.
+Per source of data: "All images have a minimum resolution of 200 pixels in the smallest axis"

-See "playground.py" if unsure how to untar
+See "playground.py" if unsure how to untar.

 File structure in your local repo should look like: